i-dot-ai/local-gov-hack/README.md

 To help us allocate you to an area that matches your interests and expertise, please [take a look at the problem statements and complete this form, by 25 April,](https://forms.office.com/e/Dr0XbtKtqm) and rank the problem statements you'd most like to work on, in order of preference.
 While we'll do our best to assign you to your preferred area, please note that we also need to create balanced teams across all the challenge areas.

 Please complete the form before the event.
-If you haven’t managed to do this in advance we will allocate you into a multi-disciplinary team.
+If you haven't managed to do this in advance we will allocate you into a multi-disciplinary team.

-## 2. Registration and teams
+## 2. 📝 Registration and teams

 Please arrive between 9am and 10am on 30 April to register and to get into teams for the hackathon.

-We’re expecting to have 10-15 teams of between 4-6 members each.
+We're expecting to have 10-15 teams of between 4-6 members each.

-## 3. Judging criteria
+## 3. 🏆 Judging criteria

 The projects developed during the hackathon will be evaluated by the judges based on: